nawazhoss/Diocese-Income-Analysis/README.md

 ## How to Use the Dashboards

-1. **Year Filtering**: Use the year slider/dropdown to focus on specific time periods
+1. **Year Filtering**: Use the year slider/dropdown to focus on specific time periods.
-2. **Diocese Selection**: Click on diocese names or use the filter panel to compare specific regions
+2. **Diocese Selection**: Click on diocese names or use the filter panel to compare specific regions.
-3. **Data Exploration**: Hover over data points for detailed financial figures
+3. **Data Exploration**: Hover over data points for detailed financial figures.
-4. **Trend Analysis**: Toggle between income and expenditure views using the legend
+4. **Trend Analysis**: Toggle between income and expenditure views using the legend.

 ## Key Insights